bill790/atdocs/hardware/imx7d.md

 ## Flashing the image

+## 烧录映像

 * * *

+Before you begin flashing, you will need the following items in addition to your board:

 Before you begin flashing, you will need the following items in addition to your board: